jacobjacobjacobjacobjacob/csv-to-google-calendar/README.md

 ```
 Follow the on-screen prompts to add events manually, import events from a CSV file, or print upcoming events.

-Update the `.env` file with the required configurations.
-Make sure to provide necessary details such as API keys, calendar names, and other environment variables needed for the script to run smoothly.

 # To-do
 Export to csv